OpenRobotLab/PointLLM/README.md

 ├── PointLLM_brief_description_660K.json
 └── PointLLM_complex_instruction_70K.json
 ```
-4. Note, the `PointLLM_brief_description_660K_filtered.json` is filterd from `PointLLM_brief_description_660K.json` by removing the 3000 objects we reserved as the validataion set.
+4. Note, the `PointLLM_brief_description_660K_filtered.json` is filtered from `PointLLM_brief_description_660K.json` by removing the 3000 objects we reserved as the validation set.
 If you want to reproduce the results in our paper, you should use the `PointLLM_brief_description_660K_filtered.json` for training.
-The `PointLLM_complex_instruction_70K.json` contains objects all from the training set.
+The `PointLLM_complex_instruction_70K.json` contains objects from the training set.

 #### Evaluation Data
 1. Download the referencing GT `PointLLM_brief_description_val_200_GT.json` we use for the benchmarks on Objaverse dataset [here](https://huggingface.co/datasets/RunsenXu/PointLLM/blob/main/PointLLM_brief_description_val_200_GT.json), and put it in `PointLLM/data/anno_data`.
-We also provide the 3000 object ids we filter during trainnig [here](https://huggingface.co/datasets/RunsenXu/PointLLM/blob/main/val_object_ids_3000.txt).
+We also provide the 3000 object ids we filter during training [here](https://huggingface.co/datasets/RunsenXu/PointLLM/blob/main/val_object_ids_3000.txt).
 2. Create a directory named `modelnet40_data` in `PointLLM/data`.
 Download the test split of ModelNet40 point clouds `modelnet40_test_8192pts_fps.dat` [here](https://huggingface.co/datasets/RunsenXu/PointLLM/blob/main/modelnet40_test_8192pts_fps.dat) and put it in `PointLLM/data/modelnet40_data`.

 ### Training